moby/moby/docs/sources/reference/commandline/cli.md

 The `overlayfs` is a very fast union filesystem.
 It is now merged in the main Linux kernel as of [3.18.0](https://lkml.org/lkml/2014/10/26/137).
 Call `docker -d -s overlayfs` to use it.

+#### Storage driver options

+Particular storage-driver can be configured with options specified with `--storage-opt` flags.
+The only driver accepting options is `devicemapper` as of now.
+All its options are prefixed with `dm`.

+Currently supported options are:

+ *  `dm.basesize`

+    Specifies the size to use when creating the base device, which limits the size of images and containers.
+The default value is 10G.
+Note, thin devices are inherently "sparse", so a 10G device which is mostly empty doesn't use 10 GB of space on the pool.
+However, the filesystem will use more space for the empty case the larger the device is.

+     **Warning**: This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
+Typically, a change to this value will require additional steps to take effect:

+        $ sudo service docker stop
+        $ sudo rm -rf /var/lib/docker
+        $ sudo service docker start

+    Example use:

+        $ sudo docker -d --storage-opt dm.basesize=20G

+ *  `dm.loopdatasize`

+    Specifies the size to use when creating the loopback file for the "data" device which is used for the thin pool.
+The default size is 100G.
+Note that the file is sparse, so it will not initially take up this much space.

+    Example use:

+        $ sudo docker -d --storage-opt dm.loopdatasize=200G

+ *  `dm.loopmetadatasize`

+    Specifies the size to use when creating the loopback file for the "metadata" device which is used for the thin pool.
+The default size is 2G.
+    Note that the file is sparse, so it will not initially take up this much space.

+    Example use:

+        $ sudo docker -d --storage-opt dm.loopmetadatasize=4G

+ *  `dm.fs`

+    Specifies the filesystem type to use for the base device.
+The supported options are "ext4" and "xfs".
+The default is "ext4"

+    Example use:

+        $ sudo docker -d --storage-opt dm.fs=xfs

+ *  `dm.mkfsarg`

+    Specifies extra mkfs arguments to be used when creating the base device.

+    Example use:

+        $ sudo docker -d --storage-opt "dm.mkfsarg=-O ^has_journal"

+ *  `dm.mountopt`

+    Specifies extra mount options used when mounting the thin devices.

+    Example use:

+        $ sudo docker -d --storage-opt dm.mountopt=nodiscard

+ *  `dm.datadev`

+    Specifies a custom blockdevice to use for data for the thin pool.

+    If using a block device for device mapper storage, ideally both datadev and metadatadev should be specified to completely avoid using the loopback device.

+    Example use:

+        $ sudo docker -d \
+            --storage-opt dm.datadev=/dev/sdb1 \
+            --storage-opt dm.metadatadev=/dev/sdc1

+ *  `dm.metadatadev`

+    Specifies a custom blockdevice to use for metadata for the thin pool.

+    For best performance the metadata should be on a different spindle than the data, or even better on an SSD.

+    If setting up a new metadata pool it is required to be valid.
+This can be achieved by zeroing the first 4k to indicate empty metadata, like this:

+        $ dd if=/dev/zero of=$metadata_dev bs=4096 count=1

+    Example use:

+        $ sudo docker -d \
+            --storage-opt dm.datadev=/dev/sdb1 \
+            --storage-opt dm.metadatadev=/dev/sdc1

+ *  `dm.blocksize`

+    Specifies a custom blocksize to use for the thin pool.
+The default blocksize is 64K.

+    Example use:

+        $ sudo docker -d --storage-opt dm.blocksize=512K

+ *  `dm.blkdiscard`

+    Enables or disables the use of blkdiscard when removing devicemapper devices.
+This is enabled by default (only) if using loopback devices and is required to res-parsify the loopback file on image/container removal.

+    Disabling this on loopback can lead to *much* faster container removal times, but will make the space used in `/var/lib/docker` directory not be returned to the system for other use when containers are removed.

+    Example use:

+        $ sudo docker -d --storage-opt dm.blkdiscard=false

 ### Docker exec-driver option